 1.1.A.310 Assuree, assurer, assurance of support, assurance of support security

-An AoS is a commitment by 1 or more Australian residents as defined by the SSAct section 7(2) (the assurer) to provide financial support to a new resident (the assuree) during the AoS period.
-It is also a legal commitment to repay the Commonwealth certain social security payments, if such payments are made to the new resident while the AoS is in force.
+An AoS is a legally binding commitment made by an individual, corporation or unincorporated body (the assurer) to provide financial support to a migrant (the assuree) during the AoS period.
+It is also a legal commitment to repay the Commonwealth certain social security payments if made to the assuree while the AoS is in force.

 Definition: AoS period

-- Example: A dependent spouse or aged parent of a person who is granted a visa on the basis of meeting primary criteria.
+- Example: A dependent spouse, child or aged parent of the primary applicant.

-An assurer can be an individual/s, corporation or unincorporated body who gives an AoS for a prospective migrant.
-1 or more individuals may act as an assurer for a particular assuree.
-Individual assurers must be Australian residents who are 18 years of age or over.
+An assurer is an individual, corporation or unincorporated body who gives an AoS for a prospective migrant.
+One or more individuals may act jointly as an assurer for the same assuree.
+Only one corporation or unincorporated body can act as an assurer for an assuree.

 Definition: AoS security

 The AoS security is an amount of money, lodged as a term deposit by the assurer/s with the CBA before the AoS is approved.
-This security can be used to recover part or all of a recoverable payment provided to an assuree.
+Services Australia can use this security to recover part or all of any recoverable payment provided to an assuree during the AoS period.

 - uses it to recover a recoverable payment made to an assuree, OR

-- authorises the bank to release it to the assurer/s.
+- authorises the CBA to release it back to the assurer/s.